 6 The Nazi Plan To Invade Japan

-The Nazis never believed that their alliance with Japan would last.
-Theirs was a marriage of convenience, and when the war ended, things would change.
-“Sooner or later,” Hitler warned his staff, “there will have to be a showdown between the white and the yellow races.”
+The Nazis never trusted that their alliance with Japan would endure forever.
+Their partnership was a marriage of convenience, and once the war ended, they expected a showdown between the “white” and “yellow” races.

 5 National Redoubt: The Swiss Plan To Stop Being Neutral